Polyurea

 Polyurea is a type of elastomer that is derived from the reaction product of an isocyanate component and an amine component.
 The isocyanate can be aromatic or aliphatic in nature.
 It can be monomer, polymer, or any variant reaction of isocyanates, quasi-prepolymer or a prepolymer.
 The prepolymer, or quasi-prepolymer, can be made of an amine-terminated polymer resin, or a hydroxyl-terminated polymer resin.

 The resin blend may be made up of amine-terminated polymer resins, and/or amine-terminated chain extenders.
 The amine-terminated polymer resins do not have any intentional hydroxyl moieties.
 Any hydroxyls are the result of incomplete conversion to the amine-terminated polymer resins.
 The resin blend may also contain additives or non-primary components.
 These additives may contain hydroxyls, such as pre-dispersed pigments in a polyol carrier.
 Normally, the resin blend does not contain a catalyst(s).
+This is because the reaction between an isocyanate and amine is extremely fast and hence does not need catalysis.